frazier-at-cpcc/subnetting-essentials/final.md

   - Are globally unique and routable on the public internet.
   - Assigned by an internet service provider (ISP) or a regional internet registry (RIR).

->**Example Scenarios**
->---------------------
->1. **Corporate Network:**
->   A large enterprise uses the `10.0.0.0/8` private range for its internal departments, with each department allocated a different subnet (e.g., 10.1.0.0/16 for HR, 10.2.0.0/16 for IT).
+> **Examples**
 >
->2. **Home Network:**
->    A home network uses the `192.168.0.0/24` range to assign private addresses to devices such as computers, smartphones, and smart home devices.
+> **Corporate Network:** A large enterprise uses the `10.0.0.0/8` private range for its internal departments, with each department allocated a different subnet (e.g., 10.1.0.0/16 for HR, 10.2.0.0/16 for IT).
 >
+> **Home Network:** A home network uses the `192.168.0.0/24` range to assign private addresses to devices such as computers, smartphones, and smart home devices.

-> Private IP addresses are essential for managing internal communication in networks and reducing the demand for public IP addresses.
+Private IP addresses are essential for managing internal communication in networks and reducing the demand for public IP addresses.
 These addresses are widely used in corporate networks, homes, and small businesses, providing flexibility and security by keeping internal traffic within the local network.

->
-> ---
+---

->
-> Next, we will explore **Special Address Ranges** that are reserved for specific purposes in networking.
+Next, we will explore **Special Address Ranges** that are reserved for specific purposes in networking.

 ### Special Address Ranges